brad82/nocp-formulary/_pages/glucagon.md

 ## Mechanism

-Glucagon is a naturally occurring hormone released by the pancreas When released it enters the liver causing a breakdown of glycogen stores into glucose.
+Glucagon is a naturally occurring hormone released by the pancreas.
+When released it enters the liver causing a breakdown of glycogen stores into glucose.
 It also inhibits the synthesis of glucose into glycogen.
 Glucagon binds to receptors on the cells membrane causing an increase of cyclic AMP (cAMP).